Our approach to sustainable finance

 Social Innovation Facility (SIF) An internal mechanism which incubates colleague ideas for financial products and services that seek to specifically address environmental or social challenges.
 Barclays Rise Rise, created by Barclays, is the Home of FinTech.
 We bring together the worlds top innovators to create the future of financial services.
 Barclays Accelerator The Barclays Accelerator, powered by Techstars is a unique programme designed to take your business further.
 We're FinTech-focused and overflowing with opportunities Eagle Labs We incubate, inspire and educate ambitious UK founders and startups and help them to succeed and scale.
 Barclays Black Founder's Accelerator A programme especially designed to champion diversity in entrepreneurship and showcase Black Founder-led businesses.
 Female Innovators Lab Barclays and Anthemis are committed to bringing more women into entrepreneurship and closing the fundraising gender gap.
 Unreasonable Impact Unreasonable Impact is supporting growth-stage entrepreneurs whose ventures have the potential to employ thousands of people worldwide while solving some of the most world’s most pressing social and environmental challenges.

-Our Sustainable Impact Capital Programme, led by the Barclays Principal Investments team in Treasury, has a mandate to invest £175m of equity capital in sustainability-focused start-ups by 2025, helping to accelerate our clients’ transition towards a low-carbon economy.
+Our Sustainable Impact Capital portfolio has a mandate to invest £500m of equity capital in climate-tech start-ups between 2020 and 2027, helping to accelerate the transition towards a low-carbon economy.

 How our sustainable financing supports the Sustainable Development Goals